learningreac/learningreac/README.md

 - 👋 Hi, I’m Bai.
 I used to be a UX researcher, now a full-time mom with two little one.
-- 👀 I’m interested in developing tools to improve efficiency and understading with fullstack projects.
+- 👀 I’m interested in developing apps to improve efficiency and understading in real life.
-- 🌱 I’m currently learning a lot, Vue.js, Typescript and Java.
+- 🌱 I’m currently learning fullstack developing with state of the art technologies.
-- 💞️ I’m looking to collaborate on solving problems with fulltack projects.
+- 💞️ I’m looking to collaborate on developing fulltack projects.
 - 📫 Reach me at zzfggg16@gmail.com

 <!---